jnmathew/fantasyfootball-luck-analyzer/README.md

 ## Access the App

-You can access the app at the following URL: [Your Deployed App URL].
+You can access the app at the following URL: https://fantasyfootball-luck-analyzer.streamlit.app/.

+**NOTE: First load may take a few seconds — app spins up on demand.**

 ---